Warli painting: Tradition

-Jivya Soma Mashe, the artist in Thane district has played a great role in making the Warli paintings more popular.
+Jivya Soma Mashe, the artist in Thane district, has played a great role in making the Warli paintings more popular.

 Painting technique

-These rudimentary wall paintings use a set of basic geometric shapes: a circle, a triangle, and a square.
+These rudimentary wall paintings use a set of basic geometric shapes: a circle, a triangle, and a square and also a set of colours usually consisting of brown and white.
 These shapes are symbolic of different elements of nature.
 The circle and the triangle come from their observation of nature.
 The circle represents the sun and the moon, while the triangle depicts mountains and conical trees.
-In contrast, the square renders to be a human invention, indicating a sacred enclosure or a piece of land.
+In contrast, the square is rendered as a human invention, indicating a sacred enclosure or a piece of land.
 The central motif in each ritual painting is the square, known as the "chauk" or "chaukat", mostly of two types known as Devchauk and Lagnachauk.
 Inside a Devchauk is usually a depiction of palghat, the mother goddess, symbolizing fraternity.

-Male gods are unusual among the Warli and are frequently related to spirits which have taken human shape.
-The central motif in the ritual painting is surrounded by scenes portraying hunting, fishing, and farming, and trees and animals.
+Male gods are unusual among the Warli and are frequently related to spirits that have taken human shape.
+The central motif in the ritual painting is surrounded by scenes portraying hunting, fishing, farming, trees and animals.
 Festivals and dances are common scenes depicted in the ritual paintings.
 People and animals are represented by two inverse triangles joined at their tips: the upper triangle depicts the torso and the lower triangle the pelvis.
 Their precarious equilibrium symbolizes the balance of the universe.
 The representation also has the practical and amusing advantage of animating the bodies.
 Another main theme of Warli art is the denotation of a triangle that is larger at the top, representing a man; and a triangle which is wider at the bottom, representing a woman.
 Apart from ritualistic paintings, other Warli paintings covered day-to-day activities of the village people.

 One of the central aspects depicted in many Warli paintings is the tarpa dance.
 The tarpa, a trumpet-like instrument, is played in turns by different village men.
 Men and women entwine their hands and move in a circle around the tarpa player.
 The dancers then follow him, turning and moving as he turns, never turning their backs to the tarpa.
 The musician plays two different notes, which direct the head dancer to either move clockwise or counterclockwise.
 The tarpa player assumes a role similar to that of a snake charmer, and the dancers become the figurative snake.
 The dancers take a long turn in the audience and try to encircle them for entertainment.
 The circle formation of the dancers is also said to resemble the circle of life.